How to Change Number Format in Windows 11

 - Pick the formats you want for decimal and thousands separators from the dropdown menus.

-That’s it!
-Your computer will now display numbers exactly how you prefer.
+That’s all there is to it!
+Your computer will now display numbers exactly the way you prefer.

 Why Change Number Format?

-Changing the number format in Windows 11 helps you see numbers, dates, and money in a way that makes sense to you, using symbols you’re already familiar with.- It helps you see numbers in a way that’s familiar and easy to understand.
+Changing the number format in Windows 11 helps make numbers, dates, and money easier to read by using symbols you’re familiar with.
+This makes everything from simple calculations to checking your bank account clearer.
+It ensures numbers appear as you expect, making them easier to understand.
+This familiar display helps in comprehending numerical information quickly.- It helps you see numbers in a way that’s familiar and easy to understand.

 - Different countries use different symbols for decimals and thousands.